sofa-framework/doc/20_Simulation_Principles/40_System_Resolution/10_Integration_Scheme.md

 Integration Schemes
 ===================

 All dynamic simulations assume to discretize the temporal evolution of the system through small time steps.
 This time step is usually noted *dt*.
-An integration scheme is the [numerical method](https://en.wikipedia.org/wiki/Numerical_methods_for_ordinary_differential_equations) describing how to find the approximate solution for ordinary differential equations (ODE).
+An integration scheme is the [numerical method](https://en.wikipedia.org/wiki/Numerical_methods_for_ordinary_differential_equations) describing how to linearly relate the different time derivatives in order to discretize and linearize those ODE.

-They are usually called **ODESolver** in SOFA.
+They are usually called **IntegrationScheme** in SOFA.

 Let's write our ordinary differential equation of a function *y* as follows: